mono-koto/pyusd-arbitrum-splitter/README.md

 **Arbitrum**: A "Layer 2" network that is built on top of Ethereum, but is faster and cheaper to use.
 [Arbitrum Documentation](https://docs.arbitrum.io/) | [Arbitrum Portal](https://arbitrum.io/)

-**Testnet**: A practice version of the blockchain where you can experiment without real money.
-Perfect for learning!
+**Testnet**: A practice version of the blockchain where you can experiment without real.
 [Ethereum.org Testnets Guide](https://ethereum.org/en/developers/docs/networks/#testnets)

 **Mainnet**: The real blockchain where actual money is involved.
 We won't touch this in this tutorial, but with a few config changes, you could deploy to mainnet just as easily as testnet.